Sometimes content on the internet isn’t actionable for defamation, but it can give rise to other claims.

 A letter from an experienced content removal attorney may be enough to inspire the poster to remove content or to cease harassing behavior toward a client.
 Every situation is different so a tailored approach is important.

 Other times correspondence may be designed to open a dialogue with the other individual for potential amicable resolution of a dispute that may not be appropriate for litigation.
-It is important to remember that correspondence from an attorney is not a substitute for litigation and does not carry the legal authority of a court order.
+It is important to remember that correspondence from an attorney is not a substitute for litigation and does not carry the legal authority of a court order to remove content.
 However, it is often enough of a wake up call to the recipient to accomplish the goals set out by the client of either content removal or an end to harassing behavior.

 Seeking Relief From the Online Platform